 The DCA is committed to providing open access to its collections as far as possible within the limits of privacy and confidentiality.
 Although many records and manuscript collections are open for use, there are materials held by the DCA that are subject to access restrictions.
-For university records, some restrictions are mandated by laws such as FERPA (Family Educational Rights and Privacy Act) while others are determined by the DCA in conjunction with the records creating department or office.
+For institutional data, some restrictions are mandated by laws such as FERPA (Family Educational Rights and Privacy Act), while others are determined by the DCA in conjunction with the records-creating department or office.

 University records fall into one of the three access categories:

 Then, subject to review by the DCA and the records-creating department or office, the records are open without restriction.
 Typically, records containing personal information about an individual or individuals, such as student academic records, employment records, and alumni office records, fall under this category.

 Category 2: Universal Distribution